LeeHyunJongSNN/Shell_Projects/README.md

 # Shell_Project
-This project is for process control
+This project is for process control in Linux system